Creating a Video CV: Script, Preparation & Tips

 2. What should I say in a video CV?

-Write a script for your video CV and practice it before you shoot your clip.
+Write a script for your video curriculum vitae and practice it before you shoot your clip.
 Introduce yourself and focus on describing your skills, experience and achievements.
 Like a written CV, everything you say in your video CV should reflect the job description and prove why you’re suitable for the role.

 3. How should I film a video CV?